If you click on links we provide, we may receive compensation.

 Daniele Venturelli / Getty Images

-Cornrows are one of the most well-known braid styles, and they are incredibly versatile.
-You can braid your natural hair or opt for braid extensions.
-Start by portioning out the hair into the desired-sized sections.
+Cornrows are one of the most well-known braided styles, and they are incredibly versatile.
+You can braid your natural hair or opt for extensions.
+To achieve the look, start by portioning out the hair into the desired-sized sections.
 Braid from front to back, feeding more hair into the braid as you go.

 Box Braids